-The New Mexico Primary Care Training Consortium has been working for many years with UNM and others to further develop primary care and psychiatric training in the state.
-These efforts have solidified in the last year and after meeting this morning with UNM and legislative leaders, it was clear there is a stated and mutual desire to expand Graduate Medical Payments (IME and GME or their equivalent) to other providers in the state, in order to meet the growing need of Medicaid and New Mexico in general in terms of access to necessary health services.
+The Burrell College of Osteopathic Medicine at New Mexico State University (BCOM) has over the past three years developed new residency program in Las Cruces, NM and has been actively developing new primary care and psychiatric training in the state.
+It is clear there an expansion of Graduate Medical Payments (IME and GME or their equivalent) to other providers in the state, will assist in meet the growing need of Medicaid and New Mexico in general in terms of access to necessary health services.

-The proposed regs add language in the IME (Indirect Medical Education) section that amends the current the 125 resident limit for IME eligibility:
+The proposed regulations add language in the IME (Indirect Medical Education) section that amends the current the 125 resident limit for IME eligibility: